Key Steps to Securing Your Digital Identity

 Action 4 is just as important as Action 3 as it’s about minimizing identity weak spots.
 Many people use their actual legal first and last name in social media handles which is an open invitation for anyone looking to steal your identity.
 Take the step to changeover all your account names even for profiles that are set to private and ensure it’s updated to a name that bears no resemblance to your legal or social records.

 The other aspect of identity handles that you need to secure are the private and identifying details — think your birth date, wedding date, location, home address, workplace, contact numbers, and contact emails.
-You also need to eliminate access of any contact, friend, family or otherwise, to this information as it could always be easily compromised.
+You also need to eliminate access of any contact, friend, family, or otherwise, to this information as it could always be easily compromised.
 You can also filter words in your account settings for a range of social media platforms so be sure to add your name and nickname to these ‘banned words’ lists so people are no longer able to tag or address you by your legal or public name in comments.

 Action 5: Update communications systems & let loved ones know

-One of the most overwhelming steps of securing your digital identity is transitioning communication systems away from providers that store user data.
+One of the most overwhelming steps in securing your digital identity is transitioning communication systems away from providers that store user data.
 Any communications providers can be hacked — hence increasing reporting on large-scale data breaches — and your digital identity can be compromised in the process, which is particularly serious if they gather a lot of your data.
-When you switch your main providers, namely email service and instant messaging service, you are erecting a defence system against data collection that includes everything from your bank account information through to your calendar and location history.
+When you switch your main providers, namely email service and instant messaging service, you are erecting a defense system against data collection that includes everything from your bank account information to your calendar and location history.

-Switch email providers to a paid service that don’t collect user data such as Proton Mail(who also offer a VPN service) and transition to an encrypted messaging platform with user-friendly Terms of Service like Signal or Telegram Tie in these changes to your communications systems and privately update your loved ones that you are implementing permanent security measures to protect your digital identity.
+Switch email providers to a paid service that doesn’t collect user data such as Proton Mail(who also offer a VPN service) and transition to an encrypted messaging platform with user-friendly Terms of Service like Signal or Telegram Tie in these changes to your communications systems and privately update your loved ones that you are implementing permanent security measures to protect your digital identity.

 Action 6: Design a long-term plan for securing your digital identity

 These five key action steps are your foundation for upgrading how you protect your digital identity.
-Beyond this, you can should also start reflecting on the following questions:
+Beyond this, you should also start reflecting on the following questions:

 • Do you still want to use the internet in the same way in one, two, five or 10 years?